Warfarin initiation nomograms for venous thromboembolism.

-SEARCH METHODS: The Cochrane Peripheral Vascular Diseases Group Trials Search Co-ordinator searched the Specialised Register (last searched January 2013) and the Cochrane Central Register of Controlled Trials (CENTRAL) (2012, Issue 12).
-The review authors searched PubMed (last searched 10 April 2013) and LILACS (last searched 28 February 2013).
+SEARCH METHODS: For this update the Cochrane Vascular Trials Search Co-ordinator searched the Specialised Register (last searched September 2015) and the Cochrane Register of Studies (CENTRAL (2015, Issue 8).
+Clinical trials databases were also searched.
+The review authors searched PubMed (last searched 11 June 2015) and LILACS (last searched 11 June 2015).
 In addition, the review authors contacted pharmaceutical companies.

 SELECTION CRITERIA: Randomized controlled studies comparing warfarin initiation nomograms of 10 and 5 mg in patients with VTE.